Chart Color Schemes

 Population

-Population growth drivers in Bridgewater - Gagebrook are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bridgewater - Gagebrook are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Bridgewater - Gagebrook's population was approximately 8,830 as of November 2025.
-This figure represents an increase of 680 people since the 2021 Census, which reported a population of 8,150.
-The change is inferred from the estimated resident population of 8,669 in June 2024 and an additional 292 validated new addresses since the Census date.
-This results in a population density ratio of 158 persons per square kilometer.
-Bridgewater - Gagebrook's growth rate of 8.3% since the 2021 census exceeded both the SA4 region (4.3%) and the metropolitan area, indicating it as a growth leader in the region.
-Natural growth contributed approximately 53.4% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Bridgewater - Gagebrook's population is 8,713 as of February 2026.
+This shows an increase of 563 people since the 2021 Census, which reported a population of 8,150.
+The change is inferred from ABS data showing an estimated resident population of 8,669 in June 2024 and an additional 293 validated new addresses since the Census date.
+This results in a population density of 156 persons per square kilometer.
+Bridgewater - Gagebrook's growth rate of 6.9% since the 2021 census exceeded both the SA4 region (4.9%) and Greater Hobart, indicating it as a regional growth leader.
+Natural growth contributed approximately 53.4% to overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
-Future demographic trends suggest an above median population growth for the area analysed by AreaSearch, with an expected increase of 2,017 persons to 2041 based on the latest population numbers, representing a total increase of 21.0% over the 17 years.
+For areas not covered by this data and post-2032 estimates, Tasmania State Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation methods.
+Population projections indicate above median growth, with the area expected to increase by 2,017 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 22.6% over the 17 years.

 Frequently Asked Questions - Population